This is the first installment of the Shades of Green – Disney Resort Comparison Series

 Shades of Green – Shades of Green has two pools, the Mill Pond pool shaped like the Mickey Mouse icon and has a water slide and kids water play area as well as the Magnolia Pool which features zero entry, walk in access and a hot tub.
 Shades of Green has an arcade and free console games and computers furnished by Raytheon.
 There are two lighted tennis courts and the resorts sits in the middle of two of Disney’s golf courses.
 The clubhouse shares a parking lot with Shades of Green.
 For the little ones there is a jungle gym/play set.

-All-Star Sports – Your recreation options at Sports are the very nice pool and hot tub with cast member led activities, outdoor movies, a playground, and a video arcade.
+Pop Century – Your recreation options at Pop Century are the very nice pool and hot tub with cast member led activities, outdoor movies, a playground, and a video arcade.